dillonHe/EasyEDA-Documents/Tutorial/new.md

 You can open a **PCB** and copy [this example javascript codes](https://raw.githubusercontent.com/dillonHe/EasyEDA-Documents/master/API/example/modifyTrackVia.js) to the text box to run a test.
 After that, All tracks will be 10mil.

 ##Improved Design Manager
-In the schematic and PCB file, there is toggle button [Design Manager <-> Properties] on the top right, when you switch to Design Manager, you will see bellow image
+Old `Design Manager` is a pop up dialog, it is a bit litter annoying.Now, In the schematic and PCB file, there is toggle button [Design Manager <-> Properties] on the top right, when you switch to Design Manager, you will see bellow image
 ![](./images/DesignManager.png)

 You can highlight the components and net, at the same time, you can check the ** DRC Errors**.